West Nile Virus

 FOR IMMEDIATE RELEASE:

-The Southern Nevada Health District’s mosquito surveillance program has detected West Nile virus in additional mosquitoes in Clark County; all positive mosquitoes in Clark County have been detected since August.
+The Southern Nevada Health District’s mosquito surveillance program has detected West Nile virus in a cluster of mosquitoes in northern Clark County.

 Visit the Media Contacts webpage for media related inquiries.

 The Southern Nevada Health District serves as the local public health authority for Clark County, Boulder City, Henderson, Las Vegas, Mesquite and North Las Vegas.
 The agency safeguards the public health of the community’s residents and visitors through innovative programs, regulations, and initiatives focused on protecting and promoting their health and well-being.
 More information about the Health District, its programs, services, and the regulatory oversight it provides is available at www.SNHD.info.